bahim22/work/Docs2/AplusDoc.md

 ## `Network`

-- IEEE (Institute of Electrical and Electronics Engineers) handles wired and wireless networking
+- IEEE (Institute of Electrical & Electronics Engineers) handles wired and wireless networking
-- International Organization for Standardization (ISO) handles other types.
+- ISO (International Organization for Standardization) handles other types of networks
 - 2 types of communication protocols:
   - binary utilizes all values of a byte; intended for machine reading; more terse and faster
   - text-based/plain text - only uses values corresponding to human-readable characters in ASCII encoding
-- `SDN`: software-defined networking sets up the network through the cloud and replaces functionality of the router in a network via virutalization.
+- `SDN`: software-defined networking sets up the network through the cloud and uses virutalization to replace functionality of the router in a network
 - `Cable Modem`: device that connects to a cable line for connectivity
   - newer versions don't modulate/demodulate analog signals, but are still called modems.
 - `ONT`: optical network terminal - modem that provides connectivity by using a fiber-optic line
-- `DSL`: digital subscriber line: modem that uses telephone line to provide connectivity
+- `DSL`: digital subscriber line - modem that uses telephone line to provide connectivity

 ### Rules governing the transmission specified by the protocol

-1. Data and address formats for data exchange (and address mapping)
+1. Data and address formats for data exchange & address mapping
-   1. exchange of digital message bitstrings (dividied in fields; header: fields w/ relevance to the op of the protocol and payload: where actual message is carried)
+   1. exchange of digital message bitstrings
+      1. `header`: fields w/ relevance to the operation of the protocol
+      2. `payload`: where actual message is carried
-   2. addresses used to ID send and intedned receiver/s; carried in header of bitstrings; ID'd using an addy pair
+   2. addresses are used to identify & send to intended receiver
+      1. carried in header of bitstrings & identified using an address pair
-   3. addy mapping: map addys of one scheme on addys of another scheme (ex. translate logical IP specified by app to an ethernet MAC addy)
+   3. address mapping: map addresss of one scheme on addresss of another scheme
+      1. ex. translate logical IP specified by app to an ethernet MAC address
-2. routing: systems that aren't directly connected, using intermediary systems along the route to intended rec to forward data on behalf of sender, connected via routers
+2. Routing: systems that aren't directly connected, using intermediary systems along the route to intended receiver to forward data on behalf of sender, which are connected via routers
-   1. internetworking: interconnection of networks via routers.
+   1. Internetworking: interconnection of networks via routers
-   2. Routing: sending data from source net to destination net.
-It's supported by host addressing and identification using hierarchical IP addy system.
+   2. Routing: sending data from source => destination network
+      1. It's supported by host addressing & identification using hierarchical IP address system
 3. detection of transmission erros: CRC of data area added to end of packets, allows rec to reject packets on CRC diff and arrange for retransmission
 4. acknowledgement: recievers send acknowledgements of packets received correctly
    1. required for connection-oriented communication
-   2. loss of info (timeouts and retries): packets can be lost on the net or delayed in transit
+   2. loss of info (timeouts and retries): packets can be lost on the network or delayed in transit
-   3. the sender may expect an acknow. of correct reception from the rec w/in a certain amount of time.
+   3. Sender may expect an acknow. of correct reception from the rec w/in a certain amount of time
-   4. on timeouts: the sender may need to retransmit the information.
+   4. sender may need to retransmit the info on timeouts
-   5. retransmission has no effect when link is permanently broken, so the n of retransmissions is limited and if the limit is exceeded it's an error
+   5. retransmission has no effect when link is permanently broken, so the n of retransmissions is limited
-   6. direction of info flow
-   7. _media access control_
+      1. if the limit is exceeded it's an error
+   6. `Information flow`, `Sequence` and `Flow control`
+   7. `MAC`: media access control - sublayer within Data Link (0SI) (Link layer in TCP/IP)
-   8. half-duplex links: transmission via one direction at a t
+   8. half-duplex links: transmission via one direction at a time
-   9. shared medium: transmission via 1 sender at a t
+   9. shared medium: transmission via 1 sender at a time
-   10. sequence and flow control
-   11. bitstrings are divided into pieces and sent on net indy; they can get lost, delayed, take diff routes and can result in pieces arriving out of seq. or retransm. creating duplicate pieces
+   10. bitstrings are divided into pieces and sent on network individually
+       1. Can get lost, delayed, or take different routes, resulting in pieces arriving out of sequence or retransmitted, which creates duplicate pieces
-   12. The data is marked w/ seq. info at the sender, so rec can figure out any issues to reassemble message or ask for retrans.
+   11. The data is marked w/ sequence info at the sender, so receiver can figure out any issues to reassemble message or ask for retransmission
-   13. flow control is needed when sender transmits faster than reciever & intermediate net equip can process the trans.
+   12. flow control is needed when sender transmits faster than reciever so intermediate network equipment can process the transmission
-   14. queueing (buffers): ususally FIFO queues
-   15. used to deal w/ message in order it was sent; can use multiple queues w/ diff priorities
+   13. Queueing (buffers) - usually FIFO queues that are used to deal with messages in the order it was sent
+       1. can use multiple queues with diff priorities

 ### Common Internet Protocols, Data and File Sharing